 Once registered with ADFG, register for the USAGAK bear baiting station by clicking USAG Alaska Bear Baiting Registration Form.
 You will be required to provide accurate GPS coordinates, RAP card number, and an ADFG Bear Bait Registration number.

-Before you go hunting, make sure you have a current Recreation Access Permit (RAP), and have a USAG Alaska Bear Baiting 2020 permit.
+Before you hunt, all participants must have a current Recreation Access Permit (RAP) and a 2021 USAG Alaska Bear Baiting Permit.
+Login to My Account for permits.

 Check the off-limits to bear baiting areas:

-- Bear Baiting on the Tanana Flats Training Area
+- Bear Baiting 2021 - Tanana Flats Training Area

-- Bear Baiting on the Donnelly Training Area
+- Bear Baiting 2021 - Donnelly Training Area

-- Bear Baiting on the Yukon Training Area
+- Bear Baiting 2021 - Yukon Training Area

 Bear baiting is an early spring activity and is allowed in the Tanana Flats, Yukon, Donnelly and Gerstle River Training Areas; however the following restrictions apply: